 Take off any dirty clothes and throw them into the wash ASAP.

 Have you ever watched a toddler play outside?
-If there is a dirt patch, Ryan will find it.
+If there is a dirt patch, my boys will find it.
 A pile of icky leaves?
-He’ll make a beeline for it.
+They’ll make a beeline for it.

 I’ve come to accept this and have adopted a “boys will be boys!” attitude about it.
 But that doesn’t mean I’m okay will all of that ick coming inside.

-Right when we come inside, I strip Ryan of whatever dirty clothes he has and toss them straight into the clothes washer, add in our favorite all® free clear detergent.
+Right when we come inside, I have my boys strip off dirty clothes and toss them into a small laundry basket we have.
+Then I toss straight into the wash.

 Keep wipes for hands close by.